-- Uphold a strong commitment to scientist practitioner values - Demonstrate sensitivity and responsiveness to developmental considerations and individual differences - Be effective at contextually-relevant care as well as interdisciplinary teamwork
+- Uphold a strong commitment to scientist practitioner values - Demonstrate sensitivity and responsiveness to developmental considerations and individual / cultural differences - Be effective at contextually-relevant care as well as interprofessional teamwork

 The internship is regarded as an intensive clinical training year wherein interns use this final phase of their formal doctoral training to develop broad and general professional competencies with an emphasis in pediatric / child populations.
 The model of training employed is predominantly experiential with supporting didactics and supervision.
 Experiential training is provided through participation in a variety of clinical rotations including outpatient, inpatient, and consultation services.
 These rotations provide extensive experiential training using evidence-based approaches in core areas of psychological practice.
+With an accomplished and diverse faculty including pediatric psychologists, clinical child psychologists, neuropsychologists and psychologists involved in funded research spanning a variety of areas, our program provides fellows with many professional role models.

 To the extent feasible, clinical rotations and training experiences are tailored to the unique training needs and interests of each intern.
 Each intern is assigned a primary mentor who will guide the intern in development of his or her individualized training plan, monitor progress, and support professional development.
 The primary mentor works collaboratively with the intern to ensure that both the intern and program goals and objectives are achieved through development, ongoing discussion, and sometimes refinement of the intern's training plan.
-Training considerations take precedence over service delivery.
+Intern caseloads are informed by educational needs and training goals - with training considerations taking precedence over service delivery.
 The training year is developmentally structured in terms of sequence and intensity with increased responsibility and independence as the year progresses.